basic logo

 Conservation Status

 This lizard is on the California Department of Fish and Game list of reptiles that cannot be taken with a valid license, but it is not included on the Special Animals List, indicating that there are no significant conservation concerns for it in California.
-This seems to be a mistake, since the state is clearly protecting it for some reason.
-Natureserve lists this species as "Secure" but this included populations in Baja California.
+The state is clearly protecting it for some reason, possibly to protect its rocky habitat from being damaged.
+This is the same situation found with Xantusia henshawi (see Conservation Issues comments) which shares most of its range and habitat.
+NatureServe lists this species as "Secure" but this includes its entire range, which is much more extensive in Baja California.

 U.S. Endangered Species Act (ESA) None